 The festival also hosts 'Movers & Shakers': a daily networking forum for local and visiting artists, managers, media and related professionals to meet and connect informally, exchange ideas and information.

 At the same time Busara Xtra is an umbrella for externally-organised events of cultural interest to visitors.
 These activities present further opportunities for local artists to showcase their work and encourage visitors to see other parts of the islands.

 Immensely popular with Tanzanians as well as visitors to the region, Sauti za Busara has firmly established itself as an unmissable event on the African cultural calendar and 'the friendliest festival on Planet Earth'.
 (Daily News)

 For more information about Busara Promotions (festival organisers) please see our organisation page for vision, mission, and achievements to date.

-Click here to download Busara Promotions Five Year Plan (Executive Summary) 2014-2019 and other
+Click here to download Busara Promotions Five Year Strategic Plan 2019 2024 and other

 Please look through the pictures from past festivals.